ajoffrea/ajoffrea/README.md

 ## :v: Hi everyone!
 I'm Alexander Joffre, Data Engineer & Full-Stack Web Developer

 ### Professional Profile
-10+ years of experience handling huge datasets and developing web solutions.
+11+ years of experience handling huge datasets and developing web solutions.
 Wide knowledge in relational and non-relational database modeling and querying, ETL and Kimball's methodology.
 I was the technical leader of a team of consultants in the development and implementations of data pipelines to make machine-readable databases ready to be used by the data science team

 ### :chart_with_upwards_trend: Skills
-- Team leading
+- Team Leading
+- Project management
 - Data Modeling
 - Data Visualization
+- Software Architecture
 - Software Development

 ### :books: Main Technologies
+- **Typescript / NodeJS** for software development
 - **Python** for Data Engineering and Webscraping
-- **JS / NodeJS** for web development
 - **SQL** for Data Analysis (Oracle, SQL Server, PostgreSQL)
 - **MongoDB** (Querying and modeling techniques)
 - **PowerBI**
-- **Qlikview**

 ### :books: Web Development
-- **NodeJS / ExpressJS**
+- **NodeJS / ExpressJS / NestJS**
 - **ReactJS / VueJS**
 - **HTML5**
 - **CSS / SCSS**